 #+BEGIN_HTML --- layout: org title: Jekyll with org-mode and twitter bootstrap --- #+END_HTML

-You MUST change the value of some keys in _config.yml
+You MUST change the value of some keys in _config.yml, especially

 bootstrap: "http://some.place.com/bootstrap" prettify: "http://some.place.com/bootstrap" jquery: "http://some.place.com/bootstrap/js/jquery.js"